pinskylab/Atlantic_croaker_range/README.md

 This repository provides the code for the third chapter of the doctoral dissertation Conservation Genomics of Marine Fish Populations: https://doi.org/doi:10.7282/t3-wgyk-5s02.
 This research was supported by a NOAA Margaret A. Davidson fellowship (Grant # NA22NOS4200056).
 Samples were obtained by the NEAMAP and SEAMAP-SA surveys under VIMS IACUC-2020-02-24-14108-jxgart and Rutgers IACUC Protocol PROTO999900001.

 As genomic data is too large to be stored on GitHub, sequence data were uploaded to the NCBI SRA and metadata to GEOME-DB.
+Disclaimer: These data and related items of information have not been formally disseminated by NOAA, and do not represent any agency determination, view, or policy.

 Metadata is available at: https://n2t.net/ark:/21547/GjB2.